 Prepping Brisket Burnt Ends

-When you’re ready to get started on your brisket cook the first thing you need to do is trim it.
+When you're ready to get started the first thing you need to do is trim.
 There is quite a bit of fat on brisket, and not all of it is necessary.
-One side of the brisket will have a thick fat cap.
+One side will have a thick fat cap.
 Trim the fat cap down to about a quarter-inch thick.

-After you’ve trimmed the brisket it’s time to season it with your rub and get the smoker ready.
+After you've trimmed the excess fat it's time to season with your rub and get the smoker ready.

 How to Smoke Brisket Burnt Ends

 Set up your smoker to smoke at 180 degrees.
 I like Cherry wood here, but Oak or Mesquite are great options too.
 If you're comfortable running your smoker overnight I'd recommend starting this cook the night before you plan on serving.

 I estimate about 90 minutes per pound for total cook time, and if you finish early, that's totally ok.
 A brisket and burnt ends will hold just fine in a cooler at a safe temp for hours.

 Season your brisket using your favorite rub.
 I make a rub that imparts good flavor, isn't too high in salt and produces a great bark.
 You can purchase the recipe for that rub here.

 When you season the brisket be sure to cover the entire surface, on both sides.
 Pull back the point and season in between the two muscles too.
 The more rub coverage you can get here the better.
 It is really tough to over season a cut of meat this large.